Mordechai Vanunu: Release, liberties restrictions and asylum applications

-On 23 December 2015, Vanunu wrote: "Freedom of speech and Freedom of movement.
+On 23 December 2015 Vanunu wrote: "Freedom of speech and Freedom of movement.
 2016 Freedom year" in an update to his 30 October 2015 statement regarding his 8th Supreme Court Appeal.
 On 30 October Vanunu wrote: "I had a court hearing on 26 October 2015.
 We appealed all the restrictions.
 I even spoke to the Judges.
 They gave to the police 90 days to end their investigation for the last arrest, after that they will decide."

-On 24 February 2016, Vanunu tweeted his latest news regarding Israel's Supreme Court which has ordered the Prosecution to respond no later than 21 April 2016 regarding Vanunu's 8th Supreme Court appeal to end all restrictions and allow him to leave Israel.
+On 24 February 2016 Vanunu tweeted his latest news regarding Israel's Supreme Court which has ordered the Prosecution to respond no later than 21 April 2016 regarding Vanunu's eight Supreme Court appeal to end all restrictions and allow him to leave Israel.

-On 30 January 2017, Vanunu wrote on Facebook that the three Supreme Court judges were to rule "in a few weeks" regarding his latest appeal seeking to end all restrictions against him so that he can leave Israel.
+On 30 January 2017 Vanunu wrote on Facebook that the three Supreme Court judges were to rule "in a few weeks" regarding his latest appeal seeking to end all restrictions against him so that he can leave Israel.
 As of 3 March 2017, the last Vanunu wrote on Facebook: "Vanunu Mordechai February 15 at 11:52 am ·We are now waiting for the Supreme court decision, it could be any time soon.
 And it could be good or nothing, so I am used to all this for 31 years,1986-2017.
 Freedom Must come."

-On 2 June 2019, Vanunu reported at his Facebook Wall, "that for the 16th year, after 18 years behind bars" Israel renewed the restrictions against Vanunu "not to meet foreigners, not leave the country".
+On 2 June 2019 Vanunu reported at his Facebook Wall, "that for the 16th year, after 18 years behind bars" Israel renewed the restrictions against Vanunu "not to meet foreigners, not leave the country".

-On 3 December 2019, Israel's Supreme Court dismissed Vanunu's latest petition seeking to end the restraining orders against "his freedom" and "privacy" citing "a concern about the probability of closeness to the certainty that if the restrictions imposed on Vanunu are removed, he will act to publish this [relevant confidential] information."
+On 3 December 2019 Israel's Supreme Court dismissed Vanunu's latest petition seeking to end the restraining orders against "his freedom" and "privacy" citing "a concern about the probability of closeness to the certainty that if the restrictions imposed on Vanunu are removed, he will act to publish this [relevant confidential] information."

-On 1 June 2020, Vanunu reported on Twitter: “They renew all the restrictions for one more year, from June 2020 to June 2021...I will continue to post every month".
+On 1 June 2020 Vanunu reported on Twitter: “They renew all the restrictions for one more year, from June 2020 to June 2021...I will continue to post every month".

+As of July 2024, Vanunu posted on Twitter that all restrictions had been renewed for another year and that he would only be writing his next post from freedom.